p91g/patrick-moore.github.io/_posts/2023-10-01-blog-post-data_science_bikeshare.md

 What can be done?
 ===
 A natural question that arises is: what are the factors that determine bikeshare use and how can they inform bikeshare operations?

 My research focussed on the influence of the built environment in order to inform and optimise the location of docking stations.

-This comprised of three methodological components:
-- statistical models to **understand relationships**;
-- machine learning and statistical models to make **predictions**;
-- optimisation algorithms to **search for solutions** for station locations.

-This is illustrated in the two key stages below.

 **Stage 1**
+Generate statistical models to **understand relationships**.
+Supported by machine learning and statistical models to make **predictions**

 ![image](https://github.com/p91g/patrick-moore.github.io/assets/93223269/6d72e701-21f3-4818-a977-a249a2d39ced)

 **Stage 2**
+Use optimisation algorithms to **search for solutions** for suitable station locations.
 ![image](https://github.com/p91g/patrick-moore.github.io/assets/93223269/56572c40-6bd9-46a7-ae77-35b22dde9f4f)